 The data.table syntax is NOT RESTRICTED to only 3 parameters.
 There are other arguments that can be added to data.table syntax.
 The list is as follows -

-The above arguments would be explained in the latter part of the post.
+The above arguments will be explained in the latter part of this tutorial.

 install.packages("data.table")